Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

 The plain black leather band with its Panerai inscribed buckle goes well with the overall appearance of this timepiece.

 I timed this replica over a ten-day period.
-It gained 1.8 seconds per day which I consider incredibly accurate for a mechanical watch in this price category.
-Measured power reserve tested to forty-six hours.
+It gained 1.8 seconds per day, which I consider incredibly accurate for a mechanical watch in this price category.
+Measured power reserve tested to 46 hours.

 About three weeks after I received this replica, the rattle of gears whirling far faster than they should drove my eyes toward the face of the watch.
 I expected to see the second and minute hands revolving at helicopter blade speed and detaching from their pinions.
 This was not the case.